ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    (Coherent memory region is included) or 0 (Coherent memory region is excluded).
 Default is 1.

+-  ``USE_DEBUGFS``: When set to 1 this option activates an EXPERIMENTAL feature exposing a virtual filesystem interface through BL31 as a SiP SMC function.
+   Default is 0.

 -  ``USE_ROMLIB``: This flag determines whether library at ROM will be used.
    This feature creates a library of functions to be placed in ROM and thus reduces SRAM usage.
 Refer to :ref:`Library at ROM` for further details.
 Default